Six ways to get started

 Top tips for writing about art

 Start by describing what you see.
 Use a range of vocabulary to describe the work you have chosen.
 Think about how to describe the style, subject matter and atmosphere of the work you have chosen.
-Maryam Khan explores how the 'dynamic stances' in Titian's Bacchus and Ariadne encourage the viewer's imagination, in her second-place winning essay in the Year 10 & 11 category for 2019.
+Izzy Ajani reflects on the sitter's 'wise and knowing aura in her eyes' in Standing Figure with African Masks by Claudette Johnson, in her second place winning essay in the Year 10 & 11 category for 2020.

 Is there a person in the painting?
 Are they sitting or standing?
 What are they wearing?
 What are they doing?
 What’s the main colour in the painting?
 Is the painting dark or light?
 Take a look at Ruby Langan-Hughes's winning 2020 essay for Year 12 & 13, written from the perspective of the subject in Jean-Baptiste Greuze's The Broken Mirror.